-First of all, thank you for supervising and mentoring your student employees so they
+Thank you for supervising and mentoring your student employees so they may develop

-may develop skills and earn money for school.
-With that privilege you also have a
+skills and earn money for school.
+With that privilege you also have a responsibility

 Because our funding for student jobs is provided by various state or federal sources

 we must ensure that our processes meet federal labor laws.
 Your postings and hiring

 practices must comply with our campus policy which states “Snow College remains an

 equal opportunity institution, providing educational and employment opportunities